Financing Your Education

 Two areas of note:

-- Top scholars will receive $18,000 annually.
-Students who have achieved a cumulative GPA of 3.5 (4.0 scale) and 27 or higher on the ACT (1210 SAT: CR +M) may earn additional scholarships through Augustana’s Distinguished Scholars program.
+- Students who have achieved a cumulative GPA of 3.5 (4.0 scale) and 27 or higher on the ACT (1260 SAT: CR +M) may earn additional scholarships through Augustana’s Distinguished Scholars program.

 - Institutional aid.
-The scholarships and grants that Augustana awards reduce your out-of-pocket costs.
-Ninety-five percent of Augustana students receive institutional gift aid that does not have to be repaid.
+The scholarships and grants that Augustana awards reduces your out-of-pocket costs.
+One hundred percent of full time Augustana students receive institutional gift aid that does not have to be repaid.

 - Timely degree completion.
 Eighty-six percent of our recent graduates completed their degrees within four years.
 Timely graduation equals big savings.
 Consider not only the additional year of tuition, room, and board you will likely spend should you select a public university, but also consider the lost year of salary.
 Upon graduation, Augustana boasts a consistently high job placement rate.